SOELTH/sui-monitor/readme.md

-# SUI Node Monitoring Script
+# SUI Node Slack Monitoring Script

 This script helps you monitor SUI nodes by periodically fetching relevant metrics and reporting them to a Slack channel.
 If any metric doesn't increase since the last run, or if a node is down, the script tags specified users in the Slack message.